1FIL0/Market-Engine-Shell-Network/README.md

 ## Linux setup

-Open terminal with bash shell
+Open terminal with BASH shell
 go to the MarketEngine root directory

 ```